About Global Green

-- Raises awareness and educates millions of people about climate change and sustainability
+Raise awareness about climate change and sustainability strategies

-- Creates healthier, more efficient schools, neighborhoods, and affordable housing
+- Create healthier, more efficient schools, neighborhoods, and affordable housing

-- Helps communities increase resiliency and rebuild green following natural and human-made disasters
+- Help communities increase resiliency and rebuild green following natural and human-made disasters

-- Transforms waste into assets by promoting recyclable materials and resource recovery
+- Transform waste into assets by promoting recyclable materials and resource recovery

-- Engages disadvantaged communities in the fight against climate change
+- Engage disadvantaged communities in addressing climate change

 Board of Directors